Ujwal-Ramachandran/Ujwal-Ramachandran.github.io/blog/ART/AutoRedTeam_LLM.md

 There's also a reproducibility problem.
 Human red-teamers have inconsistent thresholds for what counts as "the model complied."
 One reviewer labels a response VULNERABLE because it included working shellcode; another labels the same response PARTIAL because the model prefaced it with a disclaimer.
 You can't compare results across sessions, teams, or papers without standardizing the classification.

-I built AutoRedTeam-LLM to solve both problems: automate the attack-classify-defend loop end to end, and make the scoring reproducible enough to answer real research questions.
+I built AutoRedTeam-LLM to automate the attack-classify-defend loop end to end.
+The honest headline up front, because it's the most important thing in this whole post: automating the *attack* is easy, but automating the *scoring* is hard, and the scoring is the weak link in every number you are about to read.
+I built a validation harness specifically to measure how unreliable the auto-labeling is, and I report those limits openly rather than hiding them.

 ---